-- Part I Nonresidential Tenancies (F.S.
-83.001-83.251) - Part II Residential Tenancies (F.S.
-83.40-83.683) - Part III Self-Service Storage Space (F.S.
+- Part I Nonresidential Tenancies (ss.
+83.001-83.251) - Part II Residential Tenancies (ss.
+83.40-83.683) - Part III Self-Service Storage Space (ss.
 83.801-83.809)

-Part I of the law deals with non-residential tenancies that are tenancies in commercial properties.
-Both the commercial and residential sections of the law look very similar, but
+Part I of the law deals with non-residential tenancies, which are tenancies in commercial properties.
+Both the commercial and residential sections of the law look very similar, but their application is very different.
+Commercial tenancies are considered arms-length transactions between business entities.
+As such, each party must look out for its own interests in the marketplace.
+The difference in residential tenancies is that the law clearly defines the obligations of the landlord and the tenant.